-Why Do We Get Emotional When We Drink?
+Why Do People Get Emotional When They Drink?

 Drinking influences our personalities in a variety of ways.
 Some people get happy.
 Others turn combative or impulsive.
 At one time or another, though, we’ve all been the emotional drunk, a condition typically marked by ill-timed espousals of affection (or reprisal), acute introspection, and an uncontrollable urge to cry in the middle of a crowded bar.
 Alcohol impacts every organ system in the body, but its effect on the brain is what determines our behavior while under its sway.
 And our emotions, the crux of what makes us human, rarely escape unscathed.